tlack/xxs/README.md

 develop interactively, using a feature set similar to XXL, K/Q, Kerf, etc. None of those systems target this platform.

+I am willing to sacrifice some power for good performance and small size.
+Even if it means weird trade-offs.

 Style
 ---